-Doug Martin begins his second season at the helm of the NM State football program in 2014.
-Martin and the Aggies played as an independent team during Martin’s inaugural season at NM State and will play as a member of the Sun Belt Conference in 2014.
+Doug Martin begins his third season at the helm of the NM State football program in 2015.
+The Aggies joined the Sun Belt Conference for the 2014 season after playing as an independent team during Martin’s inaugural season at NM State.

 Martin was officially announced as the Aggies’ 34th head football coach on Feb.
 1, 2013, after the departure of former head coach DeWayne Walker to the NFL.
 Martin was no stranger to the NM State program as he was the Aggie offensive coordinator under Walker in 2011.